 Considering an estimated 6.6 million UK citizens live abroad (Finch, Andrew and Latorre 2010, p.
 13) the British diaspora is curiously absent from both scholarly and applied research.
 Academics and policy-makers have studied UK emigration far less than the immigration of people into the UK.
 Despite the fact that the majority of British emigrants do so for work or to accompany someone (Murray et al. 2012, p.
-9-20), with the majority of British emigrants being of working age (aged 25 to 44 years), the majority of existing research focuses on British citizens retiring abroad (e.g. Howard 2008; King and Patterson 1998; King et al. 2000; O’Reilly 2000; Warnes et al. 1999).
+9-20) – with the majority of British emigrants being of working age (aged 25 to 44 years) – the majority of existing research focuses on British citizens retiring abroad (e.g. Howard 2008; King and Patterson 1998; King et al. 2000; O’Reilly 2000; Warnes et al. 1999).
 Among British citizens emigrating between 1991 and 2010, the largest group was consistently those with a previous occupation that was ‘professional or managerial’ (Murray et al. 2012, p.
 13).
 Whilst there are large variations within countries, ‘the British diaspora tends to be more highly educated and higher skilled than the general UK population’ (Finch, Andrew and Latorre 2010, p.
 38).
 The evidence suggests that UK unemployment might be closely associated with emigration levels for British citizens (Murray et al. 2012, p.
 35).

 The lack of scholarly attention to the British diaspora is partly because Diaspora studies generally focuses on groups that suffered from imperial oppression, in contrast to the British or even English diaspora, which are seen ‘as progenitors of an empire against which outsiders were defined’ (Bueltmann et al. 2012, p.
 4).
 Yet perhaps the critical reason for the lack of research on the UK diaspora and more importantly the absence of a diaspora engagement policy is the UK being a multi-national diaspora in the first instance, made up of English, Scottish, Welsh and Northern Irish, ‘and in some cases these national identifications are stronger than a generic British one’ (Finch, Andrew and Latorre 2010, p.
 13).
-For example, Scots and Welsh emigrants ‘are increasingly likely to identify with notions of Scottish or Welsh diaspora rather than British diaspora’ (Finch, Andrew and Latorre 2010, p.
-25) and arguably Scottish identity is more defined than a wider British national identity as reflected in the Scottish government’s efforts to engage with its diaspora.
-As a result, British national identity is a relatively recent social construct, with a shifting debate in the last 20 or 30 years towards a renewed sense of Britishness to restore declining national prestige and pride (Finch, Andrew and Latorre 2010, p.
+For example, Scottish and Welsh emigrants ‘are increasingly likely to identify with notions of Scottish or Welsh diaspora rather than British diaspora’ (Finch, Andrew and Latorre 2010, p.
+25) and arguably Scottish identity is more defined than a wider British national identity, as reflected in the Scottish government’s efforts to engage with its diaspora.
+British national identity is a relatively recent social construct, with a shifting debate in the last 20 or 30 years towards a renewed sense of Britishness to restore declining national prestige and pride (Finch, Andrew and Latorre 2010, p.
 75), a project perhaps never fulfilled and contentious in the current Brexit fuelled climate where the nation introspects about its national identity.
 At the same time, one of the most comprehensive studies on the British diaspora found that emigrants who had settled elsewhere long term maintained strong family, cultural and emotional links with the UK, few rejected the label of being British and many saw their Bristishness as positive in some way (Finch, Andrew and Latorre 2010, p.
-63, 43), implying that despite the lack of a clear national identity there is a homeland maintenance which the government could engage with.
+63, 43).
+This implies that despite the lack of a clear national identity there is a homeland maintenance which the government could engage with.

 29.1.2 Diaspora Infrastructure